VISIT THE SAILING MUSEUM

 For school trips, team building, and more!

-The Sailing Museum is a great destination for school and youth groups.
+The Sailing Museum and Hall of Fame is a great destination for school and youth groups.
 We also welcome family reunions, corporate retreats, club rendezvous and tour groups.
 Groups of 10 or more should contact us for a discounted price on their selected date and to organize the details of their visit.
 Upgrade your museum experience with a VIP guide or even a meet-and-greet with a Hall of Famer!

 Contact us for more information and to make plans for your group!